-(f) No person making a report under this section shall be liable in any civil or criminal action byreason of such report if it was made in good faith.

-(g) Any person required to report who refuses to file a report required by this section shall be subject to a fine of not more than \$1,000.
-An individual health care provider shall be subject to suspension or revocation of his license or certification if the refusal to file a report is gross,

-251 wanton, or willful misconduct and poses a serious risk to the public health.

-SECTION 6.
-Said chapter 111 is hereby further amended by striking out section 7, as so appearing, and inserting in place thereof the following section:-

-Section 7. (a) If a disease or condition dangerous to the public health exists or is likely to exist in any place within the commonwealth, the department shall make an investigation of it and of the means of preventing its spread, and shall consult with the local authorities.
-It shall have concurrent powers with the local public health authority in every city or town.

-258 (b) The department is authorized to obtain, upon request, medical records and other 259 information that the department considers necessary to carry out its responsibilities to

-260 investigate, monitor, prevent, and control diseases or conditions dangerous to the public health.
+- (f) No person making a report under this section shall be liable in any civil or criminal action by reason of such report if it was made in good faith. - (g) Any person required to report who refuses to file a report required by this section shall be subject to a fine of not more than one thousand dollars.
+An individual health care provider shall be subject to suspension or revocation of his or her license or certification if the refusal to file a report is gross, wanton, or willful misconduct and poses a serious risk to the public health. - SECTION 9.
+Said chapter 111 is hereby further amended by striking out section 7, as so appearing, and inserting in place thereof the following section:- - Section 7. (a) If a disease or condition dangerous to the public health exists or is likely to exist in any place within the Commonwealth, the department shall make an investigation of it and of the means of preventing its spread, and shall consult with the local authorities.
+It shall have concurrent powers with the local public health authority in every city or town. - (b) The department is authorized to obtain, upon request, medical records and other information that the department considers necessary to carry out its responsibilities to investigate, monitor, prevent, and control diseases or conditions dangerous to the public health.

-SECTION 7.
-Said chapter 111 is hereby further amended by inserting after section 25N the following 2 sections:-

-Section 250. (a) The department of public health shall establish a registry of volunteer personnel who are available to provide services, including but not limited to health and medical services.
-The registry shall be known as the Massachusetts system for advance registration.
-The department may establish requirements for registration including but not limited to completion of training.

-(b) The department shall establish a process to identify personnel in the Massachusetts system for advance registration, which may include a requirement for photographic identification.

-(c) The commissioner of public health may activate the Massachusetts system for advanceregistration:

-(1) during an emergency detrimental to the public health declared by the governor under section 2A of chapter 17;

-(2) during a state of emergency declared by the governor under chapter 639 of the acts of 1950, as amended;

-277 (3) during a public health incident that demands an urgent response;

-(4) pursuant to a request from a local public health authority when local resources have been or are expected to be exhausted during a public health incident that demands an urgent response; or

-281 (5) pursuant to an officia

-(5) pursuant to an official request from another state or from a province of Canada.
+- 252 SECTION 10.
+Said chapter 111 is hereby further amended by inserting after section 25K the following 2 sections:-253 254 Section 25L. (a) The department of public health shall establish a registry of volunteer personnel who are available to provide services, including but not limited to health and medical services.
+255 The registry shall be known as the Massachusetts system for advance registration.
+The 256 department may establish requirements for registration including but not limited to completion of 257 258 training.
+259 (b) The department shall establish a process to identify personnel in the Massachusetts system 260 for advance registration, which may include a requirement for photographic identification. (c) The commissioner of public health may activate the Massachusetts system for advance 261 registration: 262 263 (1) during an emergency detrimental to the public health declared by the governor under section 264 2A of chapter 17; (2) during a state of emergency declared by the governor under chapter 639 of the acts of 1950, 265 as amended; 266 (3) during a public health incident that demands an urgent response; 267 (4) pursuant to a request from a local public health authority when local resources have been or 268 269 are expected to be exhausted during a public health incident that demands an urgent response;, - 271 (5) pursuant to an official request from another state or from a province of Canada.

+or